-4.06.07: Is the product harvested and transported to a facility for additional handling and/or final packing?
+4.05.07: Is the product harvested and transported to a facility for additional handling and/or final packing?

-Total points 0: This question refers to product that is harvested in the field and then taken to a facility for additional handling and/or packing.
+Total points 0: Information gathering question.
+This question refers to product that is harvested and then taken to a facility for additional handling and/or packing.

-4.06.08: Is the product packed in the final packing unit in the field?
+4.05.08: Is the product packed in the final packing unit in the growing area?
+If no, go to 4.05.09.

-Total points 0: This question refers to product packed in the field that is in the final unit for shipping (i.e. clamshell, wrapped products, carton boxes, etc.), that usually bypasses any selection packing lines in a facility i.e. goes to a cooling process as opposed to a packing line.
+Total points 0: Information gathering question.
+This question refers to product packed in the growing area that is in the final unit for shipping (i.e. clamshell, wrapped products, carton boxes, etc.), that usually bypasses any selection packing lines in a facility i.e. goes to a cooling process as opposed to a packing line.

-4.06.08a: Is packing material (e.g. cartons, bags, clamshells, sacks, RPCs) intended for carrying product used for that purpose only?
+4.05.08a: Is packing material (e.g. cartons, bags, clamshells, sacks, RPCs) intended for carrying product used for that purpose only?